rnebular/rnebular/README.md

 ### RNebular 👋
 I've been using this name for decades, ask me about it.
 If you already know it's origin, bonus points!

+- 🔭 I’m currently trying to learn how to properly develop code instead of just scripting.

-- 🔭 I’m currently working on a Route53 Dynamic DNS update script: https://github.com/rnebular/update-dns
+-  I recently worked on a Route53 Dynamic DNS update script: https://github.com/rnebular/update-dns